 This country of just under one million square kilometers is home to a diverse range of tribal groups, and traditions remain strong.
 It has the largest indigenous population of any country is East Africa, yet with one third of this population living in its capital Dar es Salaam, the rest of the country is the most sparsely populated of the region.
 Full of conservation areas that teem with wildlife and traditional people, Tanzania continues to offer a generous window into nature and culture.
 Over one hundred languages are spoken by over 150 people groups in the country, the most of any country in Africa, and this rich diversity is mirrored by its abundant wildlife - lions, elephants and much more - dwelling in spectacular landscapes that live up to the reputations you’re read about.

-Tanzania tours have incredible options, including the wildlife safari, the photo safari, the Kilimanjaro climb, and cultural interaction.
+Tanzania safari tours have incredible options, including the wildlife safari, the photo safari, the Kilimanjaro climb, and cultural interaction.
 We are proud to offer these options, each of them being customizable to suit your needs.
 In addition, options are available to explore the beaches of the Swahili Coast and Zanzibar, the “Spice Island”.
 Of course, many travelers opt to combine several of these into an even more enjoyable and educational experience!
-Blend in a variety of accomodation types (from a tented safari camp to a thoughtfully appointed lodge or hotels - all are available on more adventure-oriented or Tanzania luxury tours), and you have a recipe for the perfect trip.
+Blend in a variety of accomodation types (from a tented safari camp to a thoughtfully appointed lodge or hotels - all are available on more adventure-oriented or Tanzania safari luxury tours), and you have a recipe for the perfect trip.

-The safari landscape is divided into two regions along the Great Rift Valley: the Northern Circuit and the Southern Circuit.
+The Tanzania safari landscape is divided into two regions along the Great Rift Valley: the Northern Circuit and the Southern Circuit.
 The Northern is the more commonly traveled, featuring both small (Arusha and Tarangire) and large (Ngorongoro and the famed Serengeti) conservation areas.
 These are the safari experiences the world raves about, and an international traveler’s dream that draws adventurers from every corner of the planet.
 The Great Migration of over two million wildebeest, zebra and gazelles across northern Tanzania and Southern Kenya is one of nature’s most powerful ongoing displays!

 The Southern Circuit, on the other hand, includes Selous, Ruaha and other areas that make up some of the largest and oldest conserved areas in Africa!
 Diverse in their wildlife and excursion offerings, they also boast some of the densest elephant populations on the continent.
 Better quality roads, fewer crowds and vast tracts of land make this area’s activities, especially camping and walking safaris, distinct from the offerings of the north.
 Whether you’re in search of more adventurous or luxurious amenities, there are outstanding Tanzania safari tours for you on the Southern Circuit.